CrabAss/Surakarta-Online/README.md

 Please refer to [Roadmap #1](https://github.com/CrabAss/Surakarta-Online/projects/1).

 ## Tips of installation
+* Node.js and MongoDB should be installed in advance.
 * In order to display flag icons correctly, a symlink should be created manually from `node_modules/flag-icon-css` to `public/flag`.
 * The HTTP server runs on port `2100` by default.
 You may change it in `bin/www`.